Jassedd/Acercatech/README.md

 # Acercatech

 ## Description
 The provided code is a website for ACERCATECH, a company that specializes in making technology accessible for businesses.
-The website includes several sections, such as a home section, services section, and team section.
+The website includes several sections, such as a home section, services section, team section, and contact section.

 ## Setup
 Follow these steps to set up the project correctly: